skluthe/Redcloud/README.md

 * Recreate an APT infrastructure with reverse implant load-balancing, geo-stretched servers and multi-layered operations
 * Automate payload generation with Metasploit or Empire, AV bypass with gscript, served instantly through the `/files/` URI.
 * Perform your bug-bounty pipelines much faster than your competition.
-  * Launch Sniper using Portainer api when a new bug-bounty is posted, fetch logs using `/files/` URI.
+  * Launch Sniper using Yacht api when a new bug-bounty is posted, fetch logs using `/files/` URI.
 * Use the reverse proxy to cover Metasploit or Empire.
 * Launch scans behind your own Tor socks proxy.
 * View .onion site using Tor socks + Ubuntu VNC.